The Ask Guessing Game

 Gut Feel & Good Fortune are Not Enough

 Set the scene: A gift officer has a solid relationship with a major donor and thinks they are prepared to make an Ask.
-Extensive research has been collected on the donor, including their philanthropic capacity estimate and whatever else could be found on the web.
+Extensive research has been collected on the donor, including an estimate of their philanthropic capacity and any other information found on the web.
 They gathered notes from their conversations, street research from people who know the donor, and the donor’s giving history to the organization.

 Now it’s time to come up with an Ask amount for their gift conversation.